AdrienChampion/induction_for_dummies/src/induction/readme.md

 A BMC *transition* amounts to unrolling the transition relation one step further (depth `k`), and check for falsification at `k`.
 Rephrased to echo `init`'s formulation, we get

-- `trans`: from an unrolling at `k-1` from the initial states with no cex, unroll to `k` and check for a cex.
+- `trans(k-1, k)`: from an unrolling at `k-1` from the initial states with no cex, unroll to `k` and check for a cex (with `k > 0`).

+So now we have a representation of BMC as a transition system with its `init` predicate and `trans` relation.

 \
 \

-It would be interesting to find a candidate invariant for BMC and try to prove it.
+It would be interesting to find a candidate invariant for BMC and try to prove it over the transition system representation of BMC we just introduced.
 As some readers have probably intuited, BMC actually has the property that it always finds the shortest cex possible in terms of *depth* (number of unrollings).
 More precisely, it finds one of them: if BMC produces a cex (trace of `k` states) of length `k`, there might be other cex-s of length `k` (and of length `i > k`).
 However, there cannot exist a shorter cex (of length `i < k`).
 More generally:

-- `candidate`: when BMC is unrolled at `k` from the initial states, then no cex of length `0 ≤ i < k` exists.
+- `candidate(k)`: when BMC is unrolled at `k` from the initial states, then no cex of length `0 ≤ i
+  < k` exists.

+To be clear, our goal is to find a way to prove that `candidate` is an invariant for BMC, which is represented as a transition system by the `init` predicate and `trans` relation above.

 \
 \

-The question now is *"What would a proof of `candidate` for BMC look like?"*.
+The question now is *"How can we prove that BMC verifies `candidate`?"*, or *"What would such a proof look like?"*.
 Back when we discussed transition system, we managed to prove a few properties regarding the stopwatch system's transition relation.
-We proved, for instance, that assuming `cnt_0 > 7`, then we cannot have `cnt_1 = 0` without `reset_1` being `true` if state `1` is a successor of state `0`.
+For instance, we previously proved that assuming `cnt_0 > 7`, then we cannot have `cnt_1 = 0` without `reset_1` being `true` if state `1` is a successor of state `0`.

-So we could start building a proof for `candidate` by checking if it is a *consequence* of `trans`.
-Let's assume we have an unrolling at depth `k-1` from the initial states with cex; by `trans`, the next BMC step is to unroll to `k` and check for a cex at `k`.
+So we could start building a proof for `candidate` by checking if it is a *consequence* of `trans`: is it true that `trans(k-1, k) ⇒ candidate(k)`?.
+Let's assume we have an unrolling at depth `k-1` from the initial states with no cex; by `trans`, the next BMC step is to unroll to `k` and check for a cex at `k`.
 Looking at `candidate` now, is it the case that no cex of length `i < k` can exist?

 Well no, looking only our assumptions we cannot draw that conclusion: `trans` tells us there is no cex at `k-1`, but that's it.
 We know nothing of potential cex-s at `i < k - 1`.
 So, `candidate` is